menandmice/micetro_docs/guides/implementation/system-requirements.rst

 ..
 [4] When using IIS 7 the IIS 6 Management Compatibility and ISAPI Extensions role services are required.

 ..
-[5] The Apache web server are supported on all platforms except Windows.
+[5] The Apache web server is supported on all platforms except Windows.

 Supported Cloud Services
 ^^^^^^^^^^^^^^^^^^^^^^^^